yuecideng/Open3D/docs/tutorial/data/index.rst

 Data Module
 ===========

+TODO:

+1. Fuse the description into the first code examples.
+2. See if we can make Python/C++ code in tabs.

-Open3D provides `open3d.data` module for for convenient access to built-in example and test data.
+Open3D provides `open3d.data` module for convenient access to built-in example and test data.
 You'll need internet access to use the data module.
 The downloaded data will be stored in the Open3D's data root directory.

 A dataset class locates the data root directory in the following order:

-1. User-specified by `data_root` when instantiating a dataset object.
+1. User-specified by ``data_root`` when instantiating a dataset object.
 2. OPEN3D_DATA_ROOT environment variable.
 3. $HOME/open3d_data.